NordicSemiconductor/asset-tracker-cloud-aws-js/features/A-GPS.feature.md

 ## Request A-GPS data

-> The response should be split into two messages, because A-GPS Ephemerides data
+> The response should equal split into two messages, because A-GPS Ephemerides
-> is so large it cannot be combined with other types
+> data is so large it cannot be combined with other types

 When the tracker publishes this message to the topic `${tracker.id}/agps/get`